-- Complete a risk assessment to identify what operational, changes you need to make in your business, this should include an occupational health and safety risk as well as considering a ventilation assessment.
-Further information can be found HERE for risk assessments and Appendix 2 for Ventilation. - Review of all standard operating procedures (SOPs) to define and note what you are changing. - Create a communication plan to inform employees and visitors of what you are changing, what you need them to do and how you expect everyone to act and behave. - Visit the HSA website for templates, checklists and advice on returning to work safely protocols.
+- Complete a risk assessment to identify what operational, changes you need to make in your business, this should include an occupational health and safety risk assessment.
+Further information can be found HERE - Review of all standard operating procedures (SOPs) to define and note what you are changing. - Create a communication plan to inform employees and visitors of what you are changing, what you need them to do and how you expect everyone to act and behave. - The HSA provides templates, checklists and advice on returning to work safely protocols.
+Please see HERE for more information. - A number of activities will require review e.g. workflows, operations, etc. For advice on re-opening, visit the FSAI website.
 Please see HERE for more information.

-A number of activities will require review e.g. workflows, operations, etc. For advice on re-opening, visit the FSAI website.
-Please see HERE for more information.

-The plan must reassure employees and guests that safeguarding their health and safety is of the utmost importance.
+The plan must reassure employees and visitors that safeguarding their health and safety is of the utmost importance.
 It must also ensure that your operations continue to run in an efficient and safe manner.